tsirlucas/github-profiler/README.md

 #Github Profiler
-An application where you can search for Github users and add/edit/remove notes for each one
+An PWA where you can search for Github users and add/edit/remove notes for each one

+//TODO EDIT NOTE

 ## Setup
 First install the node and npm requirements and make a symbolic link to nodejs